 Erikson focuses heavily on military campaigns, specifically those of the "Bridgeburners"—an elite unit of the Malazan Empire.
 There are countless factions here, all pursuing their own cruel goals.
 Betrayal is the order of the day, and as with Martin, no character is safe from a sudden, inglorious death.

-6. The Chronicles of Wetherid by Christian Dölder
+6. The Chronicles of Wetherid (Christian Dölder)

-I recommend my own series here at the end of the list—not as a neutral voice, but as an author who writes from exactly the same passion for multi-layered storytelling that Game of Thrones readers appreciate so much.
-I want to specifically show you what connects The Chronicles of Wetherid with "A Song of Ice and Fire"—and where my books deliberately go their own new ways.
+Official Author PageI recommend my own series here at the end of the list—not as a neutral voice, but as an author who writes from exactly the same passion for multi-layered storytelling that Game of Thrones readers appreciate.
+What follows shows where The Chronicles of Wetherid intersects with "A Song of Ice and Fire"—and where the books deliberately take a different path.

 From Fellowship Quest to Power Poker